 Pearler is integrated with sharesight.
 I haven’t got around to setting this up yet, but tracks your investment and summarises all the information (even from multiple brokers) for an easy tax return.

-This is particularly useful for those wish to keep another broker for fast purchases when the market drops, or because it was so painful opening your Commsec account you can’t face closing it.
+This is particularly useful for those who wish to keep another broker for fast purchases when the market drops, or because it was so painful opening your Commsec account you can’t face closing it.

 Although, if you want to keep it really simple, you can move your shares from one broker to another to keep them all on one platform.